If there's such a thing as a "100-year flood," then this photo must be the "100-year winter ice storm."

-Notice a hitching post on the left side of the street.
+Notice what appears to be a horse hitching post on the left side of the street.